 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
-Most of them help your kidneys release more sodium into your urine.
-The sodium takes with it water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
+Most of these medicines help your kidneys release more sodium into your urine.
+The sodium helps remove water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
 This reduces blood pressure.

 Examples of diuretics